MetalHexx/nibbles.net/README.md

 The name was inspired from a QBasic variation I used to tinker around with and modify -- one of my first programming acitivites when I was a kid. :) https://www.youtube.com/watch?v=rTzev59RUGw

 This is a rough draft.
-I may come back to this and add a menuing system, some 2 player action, and maybe even venom shooting snakes.
+I may come back to this and add a menuing system, some 2 player action, and maybe make the snakes shoot venom!